 Distance education students should expect to wait at least three weeks for inter-library loans to arrive.

-There will be a charge of $1.00 per book requested.
+There is a $5.00 charge for each book requested.

 There is a $2.00 charge for each article obtained through interlibrary loan service.

 An invoice will be included with shipment of materials, payment is required to be paid with the return of materials.

 Library materials may be borrowed for three weeks.